jacius/proto-slots/README.md

 ### :simple ###

-Simple inheritance means that when the slot is null, it inherits the value from the base object (if there is one).
+Simple inheritance means that when the slot is nil or unbound, it inherits the value from the base object (if there is one).
 The base object might inherit from its own base, so the chain of inheritance will be followed until a non-nil value is found, or until an object in the chain has no base.

 The simple inheritance strategy may (depending on the keyword args) define the following methods: